The Secretary of State was asked—

 My hon.
 Friend is absolutely right.
 There is a strong package of measures to support the UK economy at a very difficult time.
 The Chancellor has said that the Government will do “whatever it takes”.
 Yesterday’s announcement, as we discussed during last night’s Adjournment debate, will result in an additional £640 million for the Northern Ireland Executive, taking the total covid-19-related Barnett consequentials to more than £900 million.

 In the absence of a functioning devolved Government in Northern Ireland, the Northern Ireland (Executive Formation etc) Act 2019 made it a legal requirement for the UK Government to implement an abortion framework before the end of March this year.
 The Government are yet to respond to the consultation that they set up to inform the framework.
 However, in the spirit of devolution, does my hon.
-Friend agree that now that the Northern Ireland Executive is up and running, this should rightly be a matter for the devolved representatives?
+Friend agree that now that the Northern Ireland Executive are up and running, this should rightly be a matter for the devolved representatives?

 The Government understand the strength of feeling about this issue.
 We have always been clear that the best way to bring forward reform in this area would have been for the Executive and Assembly to take that forward in the best interests of Northern Ireland.
 However, the Government are under a clear legal duty, which this House put on it, to make regulations that provide lawful access to abortion services in Northern Ireland by 31 March 2020.
 To comply with the legal requirement, we will shortly lay regulations in Parliament.
 It will be a matter for the Department of Health in Northern Ireland to commission the new services.